 The medals have a plain, rather than reeded edge, a diameter of 1.598 inches and weight of 31.103 grams and have no mintmarks, although they are being produced at the Philadelphia Mint.

 Four different medals will be released each year starting in 2019 until each of the Presidents have been represented.

-Like the bronze ones, the new medals will be on sale and produced indefinitely with no ordering limits, mintages or other restrictions.
-They will be sold by the Mint in boxes that are just like those used for their commemorative coin programs with the medals housed in capsules and will come with an official certificate of authenticity.
+Like the bronze ones, the new medals will be produced indefinitely with no ordering limits, mintages or other restrictions.
+They are sold by the Mint in boxes that are just like those used for their commemorative coin programs.

 The new series was announced on January 16 during a CCAC meeting by the Mint’s Ann Bailey, a program manager.
 At that time the Mint had planned to issue the medals in Proof, but since then they decided to instead issue them with an uncirculated matte finish, most likely to reduce the cost of the pieces.